 Arts of Asia and the Islamic World, 2nd Floor

-The installation of the China, Japan, and Korea galleries is curated by Joan Cummins, Lisa and Bernard Selz Senior Curator, Asian Art, and Susan L. Beningson, Assistant Curator, Asian Art.
+The installation of the China, Japan, Korea, and Southeast Asia galleries is curated by Joan Cummins, Lisa and Bernard Selz Senior Curator, Asian Art, and Susan L. Beningson, former Assistant Curator, Asian Art.

 The reinstallation of the Korea collection is made possible by the National Museum of Korea and Young Hwan Jeong.
 The reinstallation of the Japan collection is made possible by leadership support from Alan L. Beller, Collie and Charles Hutter, Karl and Jennifer Hutter, Katherine and Eric Mason, Claudia and Wilson Langworthy, and Barbara F. and Richard F. Moore.
 These generous gifts, and others, were made in honor of longtime Brooklyn Museum Trustee Leslie Langworthy Beller (1951–2017).
 The reinstallation of the China collection is made possible by leadership support from the E. Rhodes and Leona B. Carpenter Foundation and the Freeman Foundation.
+Major support for the reinstallation of the Southeast Asia collection is made possible by an anonymous donor.
 Additional support for the Arts of Asia collection reinstallation is provided by the Andrew W. Mellon Foundation.